arnewohletz/AllMyNotes/source/howto/jenkins/example_jenkinsfile.rst

 :line 70-82:

     Definition of a `stage <jenkinsfile_stage>`_.
-It contains a `steps <jenkinsfile_steps>`_ section, which contains additional step directives defined in the `Jenkins Steps Reference`_.
+It contains a `steps <jenkinsfile_steps>`_ section, which contains additional step directives defined in the `Jenkins Steps Reference <jenkinsfile_steps>`_.
     It may also contain a `script <jenkinsfile_script>`_ section, which contains a block of `scripted pipeline <jenkins_scripted_pipelines>`_, which allows for execution of a more complex series of steps.